-When the Kitum cave was first discovered the many marks, scratches and furrows along its walls were assumed to have been the work of picks wielded by ancient Egyptians searching for gold or diamonds.
-In fact, the excavated sections of the cave are the result of something altogether much stranger.
+When the Kitum Cave was first discovered, the many marks, scratches, and furrows along its walls were assumed to have been the work of picks wielded by ancient Egyptians searching for gold or diamonds.
+In fact, the excavated sections of the cave are the result of something much more unusual.

-The Kitum cave is found on Mount Elgon, an extinct shield volcano and the cave itself developed as the result of cooling volcanic rock.
-The cave which extends some 600 feet into the mountain has walls covered in salt, and it is here that the mysterious cave diggers reveal themselves.
+The cave is found on Mount Elgon, an extinct shield volcano, and it developed as the result of cooling volcanic rock.
+The cave, which extends some 600 feet into the mountain, has walls that are rich in salt, and it is here that the mysterious cave diggers reveal themselves.

-Using their massive tusks they scrape the the salt, the elephants pull off chunks of the walls to crush and lick up the salt.
-Over the centuries this has resulted in a noticeable increase in the size of the cave and walls covered in tusk marks.
-The trip to the cave is not without dangers and there is a deep crevasse into which many younger, more inexperienced elephants have fallen leaving behind an elephant graveyard.
+Using their massive tusks, the elephants pull off chunks of the walls to crush and lick up the salt.
+Over the centuries this has resulted in a noticeable increase in the size of the cave as well as walls that are covered in tusk marks.
+The trip to the depths of the cave is not without its dangers; there is a deep crevasse into which many younger, more inexperienced elephants have fallen, leaving behind an elephant graveyard.